benedwards44/tquilateamtalk/README.md

 ## Enter app id and app name

-Both the ttt_ChatRoom and ttt_VideoConference pages require you to add in your app id and app name, which was created when you set up your GoInstant app.
+There is a custom setting that holds the app id and application name used across the various applications.
+Add a record to the Tquila Team Talk Settings custom setting and input the app id and app name generated when you created you app in GoInstant

+## Ready to go!

+Once you have completed the above, you are ready to go.
+Create a Custom Tab for each of the VisualForce pages you wish to use, or go to them directly by navigating to /apex/ttt_ChatRoom or /apex/ttt_VideoConference